The Ministry of Health wishes to advise the public that as at 12am on 30th August 2020:

 The public is strongly urged to follow all health advice and guidelines from the Ministry, especially as we progress with the phased reopening.

 - A suspected person is someone who meets the case definition as outlined by WHO and CARPHA - and is experiencing symptoms.

-- A person in quarantine is an individual on island who has come from infected country(ies) or may have come in proximity to suspected or confirmed cases - and have not exhibited symptoms.
+- A person in quarantine is an individual on island who may have come in proximity to suspected or confirmed cases - and have not exhibited symptoms.

 - Washing our hands for 20secs or more.

 - Prepare your home, office and other surroundings by following the advice of the Ministry of Health and other credible health agencies.

 - Cover your coughs and sneezes (use your elbow or a tissue which should be properly disposed of).